Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Welcome to my website!
-My name is Mariel, and I am an Economist with a Ph.D. from the Department of Economics at Georgetown University.
-My expertise includes policy areas such as poverty, inequality, taxes, labor markets, climate change, and gender issues.
+My name is Mariel, and I am an Economist with a Ph.D. from Georgetown University.
+My expertise includes policy areas such as poverty, inequality, taxation, labor markets, climate change, the digital economy, gender issues, commodity prices, capital flows, forecasting, and real exchange rates.